 Difference between regular resin and tough resin

-Regular resin types are considered too brittle to handle stress and are not recommended for outdoor use due to the continued curing process from the sun’s UV rays.
+Regular resin types are considered too weak to handle stress and are not recommended for outdoor use due to the continued curing process from the sun’s UV rays.
 However, there are resins on the market that have been formulated to be really strong.

 There is fast-paced technology being introduced into resin development, and different applications are being discovered on an ongoing basis.
 Castable resins are being used in the manufacture of jewelry and are widely used in dentistry.